 #10 Try Some Authentic Belgian food

 Belgium has some delicious cuisine that you must try during your visit.
-One of the most popular snacks in the area is Belgian fries, which are the perfect snack to get on the go.
+One of the most popular snacks in the area is Belgian fries, the perfect snack to get on the go.
 They’re traditionally paired with mayonnaise, and you are usually given a generous portion.

 Leuven is a Wonderful Destination to Explore